Riaz (actor)

 He decided to step down from the film industry in 2010 to focus on his family and business life.
-Since then, he has acted in limited number of films and mostly focused in acting in various television dramas and telefilms.
+Since then, he has acted in a limited number of films and mostly focused on acting in various television dramas and telefilms.

 Riaz first appeared onscreen as a side role in filmmaker Dewan Nazrul's social action drama Banglar Nayok (1995).
 He began a full-time career in film with a leading role in the highly successful romantic drama Praner Cheye Priyo (1997).
 In 2005, Riaz worked with Bollywood actress Susmita Sen for Mahesh Manjrekar's film It Was Raining That Night.
 His last movie "Krishnopokkho" was released on 26 February 2016, directed by Meher Afroz Shaon.
 Riaz briefly served in the Bangladesh Air Force before joining the film industry.

 Early life

 Riaz was born in 1974 to a Muslim family in Faridpur District, Bangladesh.
 Riaz is the youngest child in his family.
 He has six sisters and a brother, Raisuddin Ahamed Siddique.
 He was brought up in CNB staff quarters of Faridpur for the first sixteen years of his life.
 His father, the late Zainuddin Ahamed Siddique, was a government service holder.
 His mother was Arjumand Ara Begum.
 His paternal home is in Jessore District.